Q: Tell us about your family.

 Tip #2: Don’t spend too much time trying to figure out if whatever challenging behavior you’re seeing in your child is adoption related, individual personality, or a result of simply a heart that wants to choose self over anything else.
 We are all so complex; all of that is intricately woven together making it incredibly difficult to untangle.
 And, there’s really no need to get distracted by the question.
 Our parenting strategies should be consistent regardless — compassionately nurturing while safely and strongly structuring.

 Q: How has adoption grown, stretched, or changed you?

-Q: Can you share a few of your favorite personal blog posts?
-Some shared by others on NHBO?
+Q: Can you share a few of your favorite blog posts by others on NHBO?
+Some personal blog posts?